bsherin/tacticdocs/docs/_build/_sources/Tile-Commands.rst.txt

         Updates the front of the tile using the passed html.
 If new_html is None then ``render_content`` is called to generate the html to be displayed.

+    .. py:method:: display_status(new_html)

+        :param str new_html: The html to display on the front of the tile.

+        Updates the front of the tile using the passed html.
+It looks like this might behave differently than :py:meth:`refresh_tile_now` under some circumstances.
+        In particular, it looks like it updates pipe information if necessary.

     .. py:method:: spin_and_refresh()

         Starts the spinner, refreshes the tile, then stops the spinner.